GeorgeChapple/GC-Main-Menu/README.md

 GEORGE CHAPPLE MULTIPLAYER GAME MAIN MENU PROJECT
 ----------------------------
 Animated/interactive main menu for hypothetical multiplayer game.
-Created to test networking networking, C++ and Blueprints in Unreal Engine.
+Created to test networking, C++ and Blueprints in Unreal Engine.

 Navigate the menu using the planetoid buttons and widget monitors to host a game/server or join an existing game/server.